LaunchCode-Education-Archived/csharp-web-development/src/chapters/inheritance/class-diagrams.rst

 with specialized software.
 However, most of the time you’ll be drawing them by hand, so that’s what we’ll do here.

+.. admonition:: Note

+   Describing how to install and use software to create class diagrams is beyond the scope of this book.
+That said, drawing class diagrams by hand is still quick and immensely satisfying!

 Diagramming a Single Class
 --------------------------